Code-Institute-Submissions/crockpot/readme.md

 _**Profile**_
 - The user is greeted with their username at the top of the page.
 - If the user has made recipes, they can see all of them at the top of the page (in a carousel for mobile devices, as tiles for larger devices).
 - If the user hasn't made any recipes yet, they see instructions on how to add a recipe.
-The icons for "edit" and "delete" are used consistently throughout the site.
+The icons for "Edit" and "Delete" are used consistently throughout the site.
 - There are links to the Add, Search and Menu pages in the centre of the page.
 - If the user has favourite recipes, they can see all of them at the bottom of the page (in a carousel for mobile devices, as tiles for larger devices).
 - If the user hasn't got any favourite recipes yet, they see instructions on how to view a recipe and how to favourite it.

 _**Add Recipe**_
 - The user can save information about their new recipe using the form.
-- The user can upload an image for the recipe via a URL; if no image is added then a placeholder of the Crockpot logo is added instead.
+- The user can upload an image for the recipe via a URL; if no image is added then a placeholder of the _Crockpot_ logo is added instead.
 - The sliders use a JavaScript function to display the slider value.
-- The ingredients and instructions drop down menus using a JavaScript function to add/remove additional form rows.
+- The ingredients and instructions dropdown menus using a JavaScript function to add/remove additional form rows.
 - The recipe name and ingredients name are saved without spaces to improve the specificity of the search funciton (ie. "Hot chilli powder" would be saved as "HotChilliPowder").
 - If there are issues with the input the user is informed of the error via pop-up.
 - If the user successfully submits the recipe they are returned to their profile page and told via flashed message.